chilcano/how-tos/doc/install_logi_unifying_in_ubuntu_19_04.md

-## Installing Logitech Device Manager (Keyboard adn mice) in Ubuntu with Unifying
+## Installing Logitech Device Manager (Keyboard and mice) in Ubuntu with Unifying

 ### Ref: